BillyGe00/Predicting-AF-among-ESUS-Patients/README.md

 # Predicting-AF-among-ESUS-Patients

 This repository serves to track the progress of our ESUS-AF project.
-It includes a high-level research plan and most up-to-date progress report.
+It includes a high-level research plan and up-to-date progress report.